 The concept of blue light blocking lenses has come under scrutiny and criticism because of the many bold claims that were initially being made.

 So let’s clear the air: NO. There is no current evidence that blue-blocking lenses will stop macular degeneration in its tracks, cure all headaches, and guarantee you a good night’s rest.

 But what they CAN do is provide RELIEF.
 So if you’re already thinking of an anti-reflective coating, why not consider one that also helps alleviate some of the strain from blue light?

 White light is made up all the other colours from Red to Blue.
-Blue light, however, packs more of a punch in terms of energy, and this can pose a problem in two ways:
+Blue light, however, packs more of a punch in terms of energy, and this can sometimes pose a problem, in two ways:

-- It can cause dry, strained, and fatigued eyes, even leading to headaches.
+- It can be associated with dry, strained, and fatigued eyes, even leading to headaches.

 - The blue light signals your brain that it’s still daytime.
-This pushes back your sleep cycle making you feel tired and unrested in the morning.
+This can push back your sleep cycle making you feel tired and unrested in the morning.
 (Screen use is not recommended 30 minutes before bed).